-A lot of different things are taken into account for a medical school application, but the official medical school entry requirements are based on your GCSEs, A levels (or predicted A levels), and your aptitude test score (whether UKCAT or BMAT).
-As well as this, there are less specific requirements, like relevant work experience, and a strong personal statement.
+A lot of different things are taken into account for a Medical School application, but the official Medical School entry requirements are based on your GCSEs, A-Levels (or predicted A-Levels), and your Admissions Test score (either the UCAT or the BMAT).

-Each university has its own specific requirements, but to get a better idea, let’s go through these medical entry requirements one by one to get a general overview.
+Each university has its own specific requirements, but to get a better idea, let’s go through these Medical entry requirements one by one to get a general overview.

 Which GCSEs do I need for Medical School in the UK?

 Most universities ask for at least five 9s or 8s (old A* and A) grades, though this is entirely variable.
 Oxford, for example, has no specific GCSE requirements, but state that most successful applicants will have largely obtained 9s and 8s at the GCSE level.
 Some universities are more specific and require minimum grades in certain subjects.

 All medical schools require GCSEs in English, Sciences, and Maths.
 Almost all of them require at least a 6 (old B) in these subjects.
 Again, this varies from university to university but, as an underlying rule, this is a good baseline when looking at the Medicine entry requirements.